andreagussoni/PacManGenerator/README.md

 # PacManGenerator

 This is a beginner-level project developed during MIT course, it is a fun little game where you can generat e and spin around as many pacman as you want.
-You can make it work by downloading the repo in a directory and opening html file in your browser, if you want it locally. or go to : andreagussoni.github.io/PacManGenerator for future improvements: collision checking, obstacles and ghosts can be added, some styling.
+You can make it work by downloading the repo in a directory and opening html file in your browser, if you want it locally

+or go to : andreagussoni.github.io/PacManGenerator

+For future improvements: collision checking, obstacles and ghosts can be added, some styling.

 MIT LICENSE